The Stats On Back Pain & How They Affect You

 For the 85%, about one-third to a half will have these episodes on a recurring basis without resolution.
 This group may also continue to use the same basic methods of treatment as mentioned before.

-Again, because the same treatment methods such as rest and medication are deemed sufficient for management, there is also little likelihood to alter treatment or at least to widen the options to involve a more long term solution.
+Again, because the same treatment methods such as rest and medication are deemed sufficient for management, there is also little chance to alter treatment or at least to widen the options for a long term solution.

 As the problem progresses